 Ed Seiler and Rich Hatcher anybody else who has made kind comments or suggestions as I’ve been working on this (of whom there are more than I had expected)....

 After years of neglect, I started a redesign and revision of this site in August 2010.
 The goal was to make the UI cleaner (and less 1995-ish), fix typos, and update the reviews where necessary.
-Support for comments has also been added, as well as a way for people to use Google’s Sidewiki even if their browser doesn’t support it directly.
+Support for comments has also been added.
 If you have something interesting or worthwhile to say about one of Asimov’s works, now you can go ahead and say it.